harris-jacob/advent-2020/README.md

 - `git clone` this repo.
 - open the directory in vscode and follow the prompt that asks you to build and open in container.

-## BUilding the code
+## Bulding and running the code
 - run a `cmake configure` from vscode or the terminal.
 - hit an `f7`.
-- All should be well.
+- run `test` target to run all example solutions tests.
+- run `main` to launch all solutions with their respective inputs.